ericchaves/dg/README.md

       expression: 14 + 33
 ```

-You can `format` the output to ensure the requirements of your data shape:
+You can use `format` attribute to ensure the requirements of your data shape:

 ```yaml
 - name: formatted_value